Gradius2/RTL960x/Docs/fakeO5.md

 The VLAN tag for the Internet is not being assigned as it is done by the original ONU, therefore, check the output of `omcicli mib get 84` to obtain the tag.
 In the case of Vivo Brasil, the VLAN tag for the Internet is `885`, for Movistar Chile, it is `928`.

+Note: Movistar Chile (Telefonica), not always uses '928'.
+In my area (Tarapaca, north of Chile), they uses '508' for VLAN.

 Be careful when making changes in Movistar, after 3 bad attempts the SLID and PON port will be blacklisted.
 If this happens, you should call `600 600 3000` and request a technical visit since they do not have a remote reset option (only for technicians).